-The OCML meta-model defines two sets of syntactic elements: (1) The hierarchical organization of the options a LDQoSS system will require and (2) the option dependency rules, which constrains the available combination of these options.
+The OCML language defines two sets of syntactic elements: (1) The hierarchical organization of the middleware configuration options a LDQoSS system will require and (2) the option dependency rules, which constrains the available combination of these options.
 In the following we describe each syntactic element of OCML.